inducer/relate/README.rst

 Installation
 ------------

 CourseFlow currently works with Python 2.7.
-(This is because `dulwich
-<https://www.samba.org/~jelmer/dulwich/>`_, a dependency, does not yet support
-Python 3.)

 Install `bower <http://bower.io/>`_ and its dependencies, as described on its web page.